phdemotions/SJDM2022/README.md

 [3] Gonzales, J., Mishra, S., & Camp, R. D. (2017).
 For the win: Risk‐sensitive decision‐making in teams.
 Journal of Behavioral Decision Making, 30(2), 462-472. https://doi.org/10.1002/bdm.1965

-[4] Gonzales, J. D. (2019).
+[4] Gonzales, J. (2019).
 Strategic Risk-Taking in the National Football League: A Multilevel Model Analysis of the Relative State Model (Masters thesis, The University of Regina (Canada)).

 ### other
  Barclay, P., Mishra, S., & Sparks, A. M. (2018).
 State-dependent risk-taking.
 Proceedings of the Royal Society B, 285(1881), 20180180. https://doi.org/10.1098/rspb.2018.0180